joseprupi/joseprupi.github.io/docs/_posts/2024-07-08-cosine-similarity-simd-implementation.markdown

 | NumPy            |    0.6953 |
 | Plain Python     |  323.389    |

-Aaaand... as expected, SIMD is fast, and Python is comparatively slow.

-Well, maybe we can do better so I decided to try making Python more "pythonic":
+As expected, SIMD is the fastest and plain Python is frustratingly slow.
+Yes, maybe we can do better with the plain Python implementation making it more "pythonic":

 ```python
 def cosine(A, B):